michellemurata/opnote-ae-detection/README.md

 The system identifies:

-- Incidental (unplanned) durotomy
+* Incidental (unplanned) durotomy
-- Non-durotomy intraoperative adverse events
+* Non-durotomy intraoperative adverse events

 This code accompanies the manuscript:

 > **“GPT-4-Assisted Detection of Intraoperative Adverse Events from Spine Surgery Operative Reports: A Comparison with Human Reviewers”**

+---

+## Model Information

+This pipeline was developed using GPT-4 accessed through the Azure OpenAI API.

+Model behavior and performance may vary depending on:

+* Model version or deployment
+* Prompt configuration
+* Sampling parameters
+* Dataset characteristics

 ---